HP LaserJet: Evolution of control panel

-But by 1999 personal computers had embraced the Windows 95 era and many of the original manual control buttons like Form Feed were no longer necessary, because the Windows 95 print-spooler subsystem offered even simple Windows applications a much greater control over the printer than was available to DOS applications, which had to each independently rebuild and re-engineer basic printer management systems from scratch.
-This new Windows-oriented interface was highly intuitive and obvious to the casual user, who needed little familiarization with the printer to use it effectively.
+By 1999, personal computers had embraced the Windows 95 era.
+Many of the original manual control buttons like "Form Feed" were no longer necessary because the Windows 95 print-spooler subsystem offered even simple Windows applications more control over the printer than was available to DOS applications, which had to each independently rebuild and re-engineer basic printer management systems from scratch.
+The new Windows-oriented interface was more intuitive to the casual user, who needed little familiarization with the printer to use it effectively.

 Raw, unformatted, text-only support still exists, but the professional LaserJet printers keep it hidden away.
 Most professional LaserJet printers include a PCL menu where the number of copies, the font style, portrait or landscape printing, and the number of lines-per-page can be defined.
 These settings are ignored by graphical PCL/Postscript print drivers, and are only used for those rare situations where a LaserJet is used to emulate a lineprinter.